thusharabandara/frozen-lake-environment/README.md

 This repository contains the following files:

 - `frozen_lake.py`: Python script for implementing the reinforcement learning algorithms and running the experiment.
 Students must implement the given task to complete the algorithm.
-- `.gitignore`: This file is used to specify which files and directories Git should ignore when committing changes to a repository.
+- `.gitignore`: This file is used to specify which files and directories Git should ignore when committing changes to the repository.
 - `LICENSE`: This file contains the license terms under which this repository is distributed.
 It specifies the permissions and restrictions that others have when using, modifying, or distributing the codebase.

 ## Usage